Routing

 Splits

-Splits define how payment traffic is distributed across different Connector accounts.
+Splits define how payment traffic is distributed across different connector accounts.

 • Each split is assigned a percentage of traffic, and each group block of rules requires a separate split.